ChristopherJHart/devcor-study-resources/README.md

-# 350-901 DEVCOR Exam Study Plan
+# 350-901 DEVCOR Exam Study Resources

 This document outlines resources used to study for the Cisco 350-901 DEVCOR exam.
 Each exam topic has one or more resources mapped to it for study purposes.